You are set! You know you want to buy rabbits. But what now?

 Know What Is A Good Price And Physical Value

-I want you to do a little research to figure out what is too high of a price for the animal you are looking to buy.
-In the same instance, I want you to look into the lowest price.
-You can find good deals where people are being honest but there are also those who think their animal is worth more then it is.
+I want you to do a little research to figure out what is the average price for the animal you are looking to buy.

 Try to keep your search to the area around you.
 I know in the rabbit world the location has a big effect on the price.
 Further west you are going to pay a high price for almost any breed.
 Here in the eastern half of the country rabbits are not so scarce.

 Do they have a pedigree or registration papers?
 Some people will word this by saying “they have papers” this could mean a lot of things.
-Some people think because an animal has a pedigree they are registered.
+Some people think because an animal has a pedigree they are registered which is not the case for rabbits.
 For some species, they can have a pedigree but not be registered like I mentioned earlier about rabbits.

 Can The Rabbit Still Produce?